Electricity Shortages are Here, Don’t Get Left in the Dark

 A shift to clean power is not only good for the planet, but it’s good for society.
 Aside from mitigating climate change, expanding our renewable footprint can improve public health by limiting air and water pollution while supporting job growth and economic prosperity.

 In recent years, the U.S. has made monumental strides in developing large-scale wind and solar farms.
-A July 2022 report from American Clean Power reveals the U.S. has more than 211 gigawatts (GW) of clean energy online, enough to power 58 million homes.
-But in the second quarter of this year, utility-scale solar and wind projects fell 55% compared to the same period last year due to:*
+A July 2022 report from American Clean Power reveals the U.S. has more than 211 gigawatts (GW) of clean energy online, enough to power 58 million homes.*

 • Supply chain issues lingering from the pandemic